 Eve Fischer, a University of Maine at Farmington student from Portland and a 2020-21 Maine Policy Scholar, recently presented her research study on the resurgence of the invasive European green crab in the Gulf of Maine to the Maine State Legislature.

 Her research included findings from her summer 2021 internship with Manomet, a non-profit organization that works across North and South America to create a more sustainable world.
-During that study, she examined the complex issue of the invasive species, the serious threat it poses to Maine’s valuable marine industries and species, and policies elsewhere that have been developed to manage them.
+During that study, she examined the complex issue of invasive species, the serious threat it poses to Maine’s valuable marine industries and species, and policies elsewhere that have been developed to manage them.

 Fischer learned the crabs could be processed for lump crab meat and soft-shell crabs, which could provide a valuable resource to Maine restaurants.
 She shared with legislators that the culinary market has the greatest potential value and may be a significant future market for the invasive green crab problem.